 The building houses an exhibition hall, retail shop, lecture theatre and classrooms.
+The lecture theatre has a hearing loop.
 There is a craft room that is open at the weekend and during holidays offering a range of free and paid crafts.
-Trays are available to request from the craft room for visitors in a wheelchair who would like to have a go at the crafts.
+Cushioned trays are available to request from the craft room for visitors in a wheelchair who would like to have a go at the crafts.
 All areas are accessible for wheelchair users.
 There are large windows in the main foyer and exhibition hall for ease of movement in building for visitors with a visual impairment.
 Our shop staff will be happy to assist anyone who is unable to reach the higher shelves.
 The retail payment point is 99cm in height with a lower option available at a height of 74cm.